actuallylost/skroutz.js/README.md

-# Skroutz Typescript Library
+# Skroutz.js

-A library that provides access to the Skroutz API.
+A TypeScript library that provides access to the Skroutz API.

 ## Prerequisites